reuk/parallel-reverb-raytracer/readme.md

 * look into different filtering/band-splitting methods
     * check crossover of two-pass biquad filters

+* Add a proper testing framework
+    * Aim for coverage of all the library-visible functions first
+    * Then for coverage of internal functions if time

 * Add a (filtered) direct image of the source to the output